 Particularly if you’re a soda drinker, we gently extend this invitation to cut the habit, for so many reasons…

 And switching to diet soda?
 (Katie jumps in) Oy!
 I’ve heard of people doing that, too, and I have to refrain from shaking them.
 Truly.
-If you’re unsure about the dangers of artificial sweeteners, please read this post from last year.
+If you’re unsure about the dangers of artificial sweeteners, please read this post.
 Even when I was still eating Hamburger Helper regularly, I knew that artificial sweeteners weren’t food.
 I didn’t know all the names they hide under – guess what’s in both name brand fruit punch and Children’s Tylenol, for example, along WITH high fructose corn syrup!
 I really don’t understand why they need to be laced with artificial sweeteners and HFCS in the same bottle…